-Some Private Funds or other Clients may be limited or restricted in their ability to participate in certain initial public offerings ("IPOs") pursuant to certain restrictions, such as IPO allocation rules issued by FINRA.
-This may result in some Clients not being able to fully participate, or to participate at all, in such opportunities.
-The offering documents for relevant Private Funds contain more information about how investment opportunities may be allocated with respect to such funds.
+Some Private Funds or other Accounts may be limited or restricted in their ability to participate in certain investment products, including initial public offerings ("IPOs") pursuant to certain restrictions, such as IPO allocation rules issued by FINRA or certain privately offered securities that may only be purchased by certain entities.
+This may result in some Accounts not being able to fully participate, or to participate at all, in such opportunities.
+Where applicable, the offering documents for relevant Private Funds contain more information about how investment opportunities may be allocated with respect to such funds.

 Equity.
-With respect to an order to buy or sell an equity security in the secondary market, a portfolio manager is responsible for allocating the order across Accounts with similar investment guidelines and investment styles fairly and equitably, taking into consideration the relevant factors discussed above.
+With respect to an order to buy or sell an equity security in the secondary market, a portfolio manager is responsible for allocating the order across Accounts with similar investment guidelines and investment styles fairly and equitably over time, taking into consideration the relevant factors discussed above.